What You Need To Consider Before Buying A Used Car

 You will also want to check a few specific parts of the car.
 Check:

-- How the doors and trunks open and close
+- How the doors and trunk open and close

 - That the body panels line up evenly (uneven panels may indicate the vehicle was in an accident but not repaired well)